-- Beef contains key nutrients and high quality protein important at every stage of the lifecycle, from active, young parents to aging Boomers, beef’s nutrients fuel energized, vibrant lifestyles.
+- Beef contains key nutrients and high-quality protein important at every stage of the lifecycle, from active, young parents to aging Boomers, beef’s nutrients fuel energized, vibrant lifestyles.

-- New research suggests that pureed beef can be recommended as a complementary first protein food for breastfed infants to not only promote healthy growth, but to also provide zinc and iron, which are key nutrients needed during this life stage.
+- New research suggests that pureed beef can be recommended as a complementary first protein food for breastfed infants to not only promote healthy growth but to also provide zinc and iron, which are key nutrients needed during this life stage.

 - Equal distribution of protein intake throughout the day (approximately 30 grams of protein at each meal) is important to lean muscle mass preservation and healthy aging.

 - Leucine is a key amino acid responsible for lean mass.
-Great whole-food sources are beef, eggs, wild game, fish, chicken, turkey and low-fat dairy.
-Consuming a variety of protein foods with a focus on whole food/high quality sources that include all of the essential amino acids is best.
+Great whole-food sources are beef, eggs, wild game, fish, chicken, turkey, and low-fat dairy.
+Consuming a variety of protein foods with a focus on whole food/high-quality sources that include all of the essential amino acids is best.

-- Athletes should focus on the 3 R’s: Rehydration, Refueling and Repair
+- Athletes should focus on the 3 R’s: Rehydration, Refueling, and Repair

 Taylor Wallace, PhD, CFS, FACN gave a great presentation on assessing the research behind the latest headlines, how to read the news with an educated eye and where to turn for credible sources of information.
-Dr. Wallace pointed out the different types of case studies, the hierarchy of nutrition evidence and how to identify nutrition quackery, because we all know it’s rampant on the web!
+Dr. Wallace pointed out the different types of case studies, the hierarchy of nutrition evidence and how to identify nutrition quackery because we all know it’s rampant on the web!

 We had lunch on The Terrace at The Little Nell that day and they set up a Beef Pho Bar.
-What a great idea for a party or quick and easy dinner!
+What a great idea for a party or a quick and easy dinner!
 This would be a great way to use leftover flank steak.

 They thinly sliced pre-cooked flank steak and added it to a bowl with cooked rice noodles and beef broth.
 You got to chose your other toppings.
 It was so light, healthy and delicious!!